Student Loan Refinancing 2025: When It Makes Financial Sense

 Understanding Student Loan Refinancing and Its Real Costs

-Here's the critical distinction: if you refinance federal student loans into a private loan, you permanently lose access to federal protections.
-These protections include:
+Here's the critical distinction: if you refinance federal student loans<

 - Public Service Loan Forgiveness (PSLF) programs—worth up to $120,000 in forgiveness for qualifying public sector employees